-We have identified through our assessment last year that mental arithmetic, as identified in our PP Statement 2021-2022, was effective in raising pupil's mathematical confidence and attainment.
+We have identified through our assessment last year that mental arithmetic was effective in raising pupil confidence.
 Building on this, we aim to develop mental arithmetic further to increase the positive impact on attainment of both expected and greater depth standards, supporting recall of facts and relieving cognitive load to delve deeper into mathematical problems.
-Mental arithmetic will be a greater focal point of all Maths lessons and strategies will be used to support high-quality wave one teaching and to close the gap.
+Mental arithmetic will be a focal point of all mathematics lessons and strategies will be used to support high-quality wave one teaching and to close the gap.

-These findings are supported by national research undertaken by: DfE, Rising Stars, NFER and FFT state that the impact of COVID 19 means that the gap is widening.
+These findings are supported by national research undertaken by: DfE, Rising Stars, OFSTED, NFER and FFT state that the impact of COVID 19 means that that the gap is widening.